adobe/brackets/README.md

 **Brackets isn't ready for general use yet.** It's still missing a lot of basic editor features.
 That said, what's there is reasonably stable&mdash;the Brackets team uses Brackets to develop Brackets full time.
-So if you're adventurous, try it out!
+So feel free to give it a spin and let us know what's missing!

 Although Brackets is built in HTML/CSS/JS, it currently runs as a desktop application in a thin native shell, so that it can access your local files.